adrinamin/adrinamin/README.md

 I use GitHub for my personal projects and to learn new tech.

-I'm not that obsessed about my GitHub stats or any dev tools that I use.
-I'm not very bound to a particular technology.
-I just love to learn new things.
 If you are interested, you can check out my repos.
 Maybe you'll find something useful 😊.

 <!--
 Apart from that, I thought to give you some joy with a quick dev joke 😁.